fbaldo31/crypto-trend-bot/readme.md

 ### Backend

+You have 2 options :

+- Run the server with docker
+- Follow the indications:

-Create a python3.5+ environnment with the following packages (or run it with docker) :
+1. Create a python3.5+ environment (can be done with anaconda3)
+2. Install the following packages.
+Can be done with Anaconda Navigator: `anaconda-navigator`

-- slicklearn and all its required dependencies
+- slicklearn
 - matplotlib
 - django
 - seaborn